Magnavox Odyssey 100 - 5000 systems

 This could seem strange compared to the first Atari PONG systems which already had digital on-screen scoring.
 In fact, this was just a question of technology.
 On-screen scoring would have required additional components, which would have increased the cost of the system.
 Nevertheless, on-screen scoring was added in later systems although the first attempts used archaic graphics.
 The first Magnavox system to offer digital on-screen was the Odyssey 300 in 1976.

-Still in 1975, Magnavox released an improved version of the Odyssey 100: the Odyssey 200.
-It was same as the Odyssey 100 but with two additional chips from Texas Instruments, which added a third game called SMASH and some on-screen scoring.
-The Odyssey 200 could be played by two or four players (first system to offer this feature), and displayed very basic on-screen scoring using small rectangles (it still had the two plastic cursors to record the scores).
+Technically, the Odyssey 200 used two additional Texas Instruments chips, which added a third game called SMASH and some on-screen scoring.
+The Odyssey 200 could be played by two or four players (first system to offer this feature), and displayed very basic "follow me" on-screen scoring using small rectangles (it still had the two plastic cursors to record the scores).
 Each time a player marked a point, his white rectangle would shift on the right.
 The winner was obviously the first whose rectangle would reach the rightmost position on the screen.
 Although the scores were not yet digital, the Odyssey 200 remained more advanced than the first home version of Atari PONG because it played three different games for two or four players.

-Still in 1976, Magnavox released the Odyssey 400.
-It played the same games than the Odyssey 200 and used an additional Texas Instruments chip to display digital on-screeen scoring (it was the first Odyssey system to display digital on-screen scoring).
+The Odyssey 400 played the same games than the Odyssey 200 and was the first Odyssey system to display digital on-screen scoring using an additional Texas Instrument ship.
 On-screen scoring was quite well designed.
 As a matter of fact, the scores were large and were only shown when the ball was lost, and a large 'W' letter was displayed on the winner's side when the games were over.
 Like the Odyssey 100 and 200, the Odyssey 400 used the same three knobs to move the bats and control the "english" effect on the ball.

 The Odyssey 500 was also released in 1976, and was very advanced for that time considering the technology used.
 It was in fact the only system of its kind.
 As a matter of fact, the white paddles representing the players were replaced by simple color graphics: two tennis players with their rackets (TENNIS game), two squash players (SQUASH), or two hockey players holding their sticks (HOCKEY).